bitbend/bitbend-store/README.md

-# BitBend Storage
+# BitBend Store

-Looking for easy to use storage infrastructure look no further than BitBend Storage
+Looking for easy to use storage infrastructure look no further than BitBend Store

 Built With 💖 by BitBend